prana-W/CodeCode/server/README.md

 ### Live Online Users Tracking

 - Tracks active sessions using Redis-backed transient keys with a **45-second TTL**.
-- Periodic heartbeats sent by the client every **30 seconds** refresh the user's active status.
+- Periodic heartbeats sent by the client refresh the user's active status.
+- Manual polling for live user counts has been removed in favor of real-time architectural improvements.
 - Uses a fast, non-blocking Redis `SCAN` to compute the total count of active sessions.
 - Injects a real-time `isOnline` status flag into user profiles and profile hover cards.